Thomas A. Lemmer

 Thomas A. Lemmer routinely counsels and litigates for clients on federal contract formation, contract administration and dispute resolution.
 His practice also involves state and local government and commercial contracting.

-In the area of federal government procurement, Mr. Lemmer has significant experience in numerous areas, including contract cost allowability under the Cost Principles in the FAR, DEAR and OMB Circulars, the Cost Accounting Standards (CAS), Truth in Negotiations Act (TINA) and business systems.
-In the areas of CAS, Mr. Lemmer has been involved in issues involving compensation, particularly pensions, postretirement benefits and employee stock ownership plans; restructuring issues; asset valuations in the context of mergers and acquisitions; independent research and development (IR&D) and bid and proposal (B&P) issues; legal costs; and environmental cost recovery issues.
+In the area of federal government procurement, Mr. Lemmer has significant experience in numerous areas, including contract cost allowability, the Cost Accounting Standards (CAS), Truth in Negotiations Act (TINA) and business systems.
+In the areas of CAS, Mr. Lemmer has been involved in issues relating to compensation, particularly pensions, postretirement benefits and employee stock ownership plans; restructuring issues; asset valuations in the context of mergers and acquisitions; independent research and development (IR&D) and bid and proposal (B&P) issues; legal costs; and environmental cost recovery issues.

 Mr. Lemmer has been involved in the preparation of equitable adjustment and breach of contract claims.
 He has litigated claims and other general contract interpretation issues involving changes, contract interpretation, and breach of contract issues, including construction claims and Freedom of Information Act (FOIA) cases.
 Mr. Lemmer has litigated actions before the Government Accountability Office, the Boards of Contract Appeals, the Court of Federal Claims, the Federal Circuit and federal district courts and courts of appeals.
 Mr. Lemmer also has been involved in due diligence reviews in support of corporate transactions.